Under deadly Israeli siege, north Gaza residents face terrifying ultimatum

 Amid the Israeli strikes on Jabalia, Gaza health officials estimate that hundreds of men, women, and children, both dead and alive, are trapped under the rubble.
 The U.N. says Israel is preventing emergency teams from reaching Jabalia to aid in rescue efforts.

-Gaza’s Civil Defense agency, which carries out search and rescue operations, said it was forced to pull out of northern Gaza due to threats from Israeli forces.
+Gaza’s civil defense agency, which carries out search and rescue operations, said it was forced to pull out of northern Gaza due to threats from Israeli forces.

 Bodies litter destroyed homes and streets.
 Voices crying out from beneath slabs of shattered concrete and steel are fading, and ending.